Original 106.5 (Bristol)

-Original 106.5 was the name of a radio station that broadcast to Bristol, England between 20 May 2007 and 1 December 2009.
+Original 106.5 was an Independent Local Radio station that broadcast to Bristol, England between 20 May 2007 and 1 December 2009.
 The station management was Tom Hunter as MD and Stewart Smith as Programme Director.
 Following a change of format request which was granted by Ofcom, the station was relaunched bearing the Jack FM brand, as 106 Jack FM, at 6:00 am on 2 December 2009.

 History

 It was awarded its original broadcast licence in September 2006, and commenced broadcasting on 20 May 2007.
 It is owned by a group of investors under the name Tomahawk Radio.
 The station originally broadcast an Adult Oriented format, with 40% of its music coming from past or present Top 20 charts.
 On 2 March 2009, Tomahawk Radio, the owners of Bristol's Original 106.5 purchased another radio station in the city.
 'Bristol's Star Radio' (Star 107.2).
 Both stations were located together in the County Gates building on Ashton Road, Bristol.